anyanwujohnpaul/futo_1k/README.md

-# futo_1k
+##FTUO_1K

-Futo 1K is a platform that helps student source for funds for an impactful project.
+<p>Futo 1K is a dedicated online platform designed to assist students in raising funds for their impactful projects.</p>